-- The Council will email the lead sponsor asking them to fill in a short form providing names and email addresses for everyone aged 16 and over living in their household.
+- We will email the lead sponsor asking them to fill in a short form providing names and email addresses for everyone aged 16 and over living in their household.

 - Within four working days, everyone listed on this form will receive a system email from EmploymentCheck with login details to an online DBS application form and instructions on how to present their ID in person to verify their application.

-- Once the online form is completed and submitted, individuals will then need to follow the instructions on the system email to present their ID in person at the Civic Centre.
-The address is 44 York Street, Twickenham TW1 3BZ.
-Hours are drop-in (appointments not required) between 9am and 4.30pm, Monday to Friday.
+- Once the online form is completed and submitted, you will then need to follow the instructions on the system email to make an appointment to present your ID in person at the Civic Centre, 44 York Street, Twickenham TW1 3BZ.
+Hours are by appointment between 9am and 4.30pm on Tuesdays

 - Once your ID has been verified, the check will be carried out by the Disclosure and Barring Service.
 A basic check should take 2 to 3 working days, and an enhanced check (required when there is a child or vulnerable adult in the incoming group) may take up to 7 working days.

-- The Council will receive an electronic notification as soon as your check is completed by the DBS and you will receive a certificate directly from the DBS by post within 5 days of your completed check.
+- We will receive an electronic notification as soon as your check is completed by the DBS and you will receive a certificate directly from the DBS by post within 5 days of your completed check.

 We will carry out the home assessment as soon as possible, and ideally in advance of the guest’s arrival.
 However, your guest does not need to wait for this to take place before travelling to the UK.